 - Powerful workflows enable teams to collaborate effectively throughout every phase of the content lifecycle.

 - Multi-lingual support for 50+ languages ensures consistency across geographies using an intuitive localization interfaces.

-Start a free community project, and find out for yourself how easy it is to create amazing digital experiences with Directus.
+Start a Directus Cloud project, and find out for yourself how easy it is to create amazing digital experiences with Directus.
 To learn more about all the use cases Directus supports, read our blog post, “What Is an Open Data Platform?”